 If you’re looking for dessert recipes you can visit 50 Weight Watchers Freestyle Desserts.
 It’s filled with delicious desserts perfect for Weight Watchers!

-Yield: 2 Servings (6 Freestyle points per serving)
+Yield: 2 Servings (6 points per sandwich for blue, green and purple)

 - 1 5 oz. can of tuna in water

 - 2 tablespoons light mayonnaise

 - salt and pepper, to taste

 - 4 slices Sara Lee 45 calorie wheat with honey bread

 - I Can’t Believe It’s Not Butter spray

 - 2 slices Sargento ultra thin mild cheddar cheese